datacute/AdditionalTextConstantGenerator/README.md

-# EmbeddedResourceConstantGenerator
+# AdditionalText Constant Generator
-Generates string constant for embedded resources in a project.
+Generates string constant for AdditionalTexts in a project.
+(Based on the `Datacute.EmbeddedResourcePropertyGenerator` project.)